publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch46/schII/m__us_usc_t16_s2623.md

     (c) __Procedural requirements__

-        Each State regulatory authority (with respect to each electric utility for which it has ratemaking authority) and each nonregulated electric utility, within the two-year period specified in subsection (a) of this section, shall (1) adopt, pursuant to subsection (a) of this section, each of the standards established by subsection (b) of this section, or, (2) with respect to any such standard which is not adopted, such authority or nonregulated electric utility shall state in writing that it has determined not to adopt such standard, together with the reasons for such determination.
+        Each State regulatory authority (with respect to each electric utility for which it has ratemaking authority) and each nonregulated electric utility, within the two-year period specified in subsection (a), shall (1) adopt, pursuant to subsection (a), each of the standards established by subsection (b) or, (2) with respect to any such standard which is not adopted, such authority or nonregulated electric utility shall state in writing that it has determined not to adopt such standard, together with the reasons for such determination.
 Such statement of reasons shall be available to the public.

 ([Pub.
 L. 95–617, title I, § 113][/us/pl/95/617/s113], Nov.
 9, 1978, [92 Stat.
 3123][/us/stat/92/3123].)